hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 #### Snapshot restore procedure

 1. Check both snapshot maps and find the newest snapshot (greater `snapshotId`) which:
    1. Has `SnapshotVerificationRecord`
-   2. Is not corrupted (check just in case)
+   2. Is not corrupted (check just in case).
+If the snapshot is corrupted, generate warning and proceed to the next snapshot.
-2. It the snapshot was found:
+2. It the valid snapshot was found:
    1. Write `SnapshotVerificationRecord` to map from which it was read to ensure that it is replicated.
       In case of indeterminate result - do not start job now, schedule restart later.
    2. Restore processors state from snapshot, rollback/commit any prepared transactions
    3. Set ongoing data map index to the other map
-3. If the snapshot was not found:
+3. If the valid snapshot was not found:
+   1. Create processors with initial state
-   1. Rollback/commit any prepared transactions
+   2. Rollback any prepared transactions
 4. Schedule next snapshot

+TODO: update JExR with snapshot data used for restore?
+TODO: increase snapshotId by 2? clear is not reliable

 #### Correctness

 `SnapshotVerificationRecord` for given snapshot can be in one 3 states:
 1. nonexistent
-2. maybe safe (writing to IMap ended in indeterminate result, may exist on primary replica only or in primary and backups)
+2. maybe safe: writing to `IMap` ended in indeterminate result, may exist on primary replica only or in primary and backups
-3. safe (in primary and backups)
+3. safe: in primary and backups

 Updated algorithm guarantees correctness by holding the following invariants:
 1. Snapshot restore is never performed concurrently with snapshot taking